How to get work-life balance as a founder

 When the chaos clears, step back.
 Take a day off, sleep for ten hours, laugh with people who remind you why you started.
 Recognise when the scales are tipped too far, and do the work to tip them back.

-The beauty of building something your way—a startup instead of a 9-to-5—is the flexibility.
+The beauty of building something your way is the flexibility.
 But that’s a double-edged sword.
 It can give you freedom, or it can own you.

 Your job shouldn’t be to build a business, but to build a life you don’t wake up each day and feel the need to escape from.
 That’s real balance.
 And it’s worth everything.